flyway/boxfuse.com/docs/aws.md

 ## Instance Profiles

-To make it easy to access other AWS services, Boxfuse let's you configure IAM Instance Profiles to pass temporary AWS credentials to EC2 instances without needing to bake them into your image.
+To access other AWS services (using the AWS SDK for example) you need IAM credentials.
+While it is possible to bake these directly into your image, AWS actually offers a better and more secure way to obtain them: IAM instance profiles.
+Once an EC2 instance has been configured to use an IAM instance profile, AWS will automatically inject temporary IAM credentials into the instance at launch time.
+They will then automatically be picked up by the AWS SDK when it connects to a service.

+### CloudWatch Logs

-Note that by default for apps using CloudWatch Logs, Boxfuse will configure your instances to use an IAM Instance Profile that allows your application to invoke `logs:PutLogEvents`.
+By default for apps using CloudWatch Logs, Boxfuse configures your instances to use an IAM Instance Profile that allows your application to invoke `logs:PutLogEvents`.
 This is required in order to be able to send log events to CloudWatch Logs.

 ### Custom Instance Profiles

-You can configure your app using the [`instanceprofile`](/docs/commandline/cfg#instanceprofile) property to use a custom Instance Profile which replaces any default instance profile provided by Boxfuse.
-This means that if your app uses CloudWatch Logs, you have to ensure that the IAM policy attached to your custom instance profile does include the following statement:
+You can however also very easily configure your app to use your own custom Instance Profile (which replaces any default instance profile provided by Boxfuse) using the [`instanceprofile`](/docs/commandline/cfg#instanceprofile) property.

+Note that if your app uses CloudWatch Logs, you must explicitly ensure it is be able to send logs to CloudWatch Logs by including the following statement in the IAM policy attached to your custom instance profile:

 ```json
 {